OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Application layer

-Like for the case n°1, we assume that we need `String`, `IP address` or `domain name` to create the request that will be sent to the final application.
+Like for the case n°1, we assume that we need `String`, `IP address` or `domain name` to create the request that will be sent to the *TargetedApplication*.

-The input data first validation presented in the case n°1 on the 3 types of data will be the same for this case **BUT the second validation will differ**, indeed, here we must use the blacklist approach.
+The first validation on the input data presented in the case n°1 on the 3 types of data will be the same for this case **BUT the second validation will differ**, indeed, here we must use the blacklist approach.

 > **Regarding the proof of legitimacy of the request**: The *TargetedApplication* that will receive the request must generate a random token (ex: alphanumeric of 20 characters) that is expected to be passed by the caller (in body via a parameter for which the name is also defined by the application itself and only allow characters set `[a-z]{1,10}`) to perform a valid request.
-The reception endpoint must only accept **HTTP POST** request.
+The reception endpoint must only accept **HTTP POST** kind of request.

 **Validation flow (if one the validation step fail then the request is rejected):**

-1. Receive the IP address or domain name of the *TargetedApplication* and apply input data first validation using the libraries/regex mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
+1. We receive the IP address or domain name of the *TargetedApplication* and apply the first validation on the input data using the libraries/regex mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
-2. Blacklist second validation against the IP address or domain name of the *TargetedApplication*:
+2. We apply the second validation against the IP address or domain name of the *TargetedApplication* using the following blacklist apporach:
-    * For IP address: Verify that is a public one (take a below to see how to dot it).
+    * For IP address:
+        * We verify that it is a public one (cf. below to see how to dot it).
     * For domain name:
-        1. Verify that is a public one by trying to resolve the domain name against the DNS server that only resolve internal domain name.
+        1. We verify that it is a public one by trying to resolve the domain name against the DNS resolver that only resolve internal domain name.
 Here, it must return a response indicating that it do not know the provided domain because the expected value received must be a public domain.
-        2. To prevent the *DNS pinning* attack described into this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf), get the IPs of behind the domain name (records *A* + *AAAA* for IPv4 + IPv6) and apply the same verificaton than if you have received an IP address.
+        2. To prevent the *DNS pinning* attack described into this [document](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_SSRF_Bible.pdf), we retrieve the IPs behind the domain name provided (taking records *A* + *AAAA* for IPv4 + IPv6) and we apply the same verificaton than if we have received an IP address.
-3. Receive the protocol to use for the request via a dedicated input parameter for which you verify the value against a allowed list of protocols (`HTTP` or `HTTPS`).
+3. We receive the protocol to use for the request via a dedicated input parameter for which we verify the value against a allowed list of protocols (`HTTP` or `HTTPS`).
-4. Receive the parameter name for the token to pass to the *TargetedApplication* via a dedicated input parameter for which you only allow characters set `[a-z]{1,10}`.
+4. We receive the parameter name for the token to pass to the *TargetedApplication* via a dedicated input parameter for which we only allow characters set `[a-z]{1,10}`.
-5. Receive the token itself via a dedicated input parameter for which you only allow characters set `[a-zA-Z0-9]{20}`.
+5. We receive the token itself via a dedicated input parameter for which we only allow characters set `[a-zA-Z0-9]{20}`.
-6. Receive and validate any business data needed to perform a valid call from a business point of view.
+6. We receive and validate (from a security point of view) any business data needed to perform a valid call.
-7. Build the HTTP POST request **using only validated informations** and send it (*do not forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).
+7. We build the HTTP POST request **using only validated informations** and send it (*we do not forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).

 **Hints for the step 2 regarding the verification on an IP address:**

 As mentioned above, not every SDK provide a built-in feature to verify if an IP (V4 + V6) is private/public.
-So, the following approach can be used based on a blacklist composed of private IP ranges (*example is given in python in order to be easy to understand and portable to others technologies*) :
+So, the following approach can be used based on a blacklist composed of the private IP ranges (*example is given in python in order to be easy to understand and portable to others technologies*) :

 ```python
 def is_private_ip(ip_address):